Typhoon Matmo (2025): Philippines

 Flooding was reported in several parts of Luzon as Matmo brought heavy rain on October 3.
 A total of 21,340 people were evacuated in the province of Aurora.
 A power transmission line between Santiago and Alicia was downed, affecting customers of ISELCO I in Isabela and IFELCO in Ifugao.
 Flash flooding was also reported in Batangas, resulting in the evacuation of hundreds of families.
 About 55 families were evacuated in Ifugao after the gates of Magat Dam were opened.
 A house was swept away by floodwaters in Santa Fe, Nueva Vizcaya.
 The NDRRMC said that 313,822 were affected by the storm, while 8,380 others were displaced.
 One house was destroyed while 26 others were damaged.
 Six infrastructures were damaged, with up to 111 road sections and 36 bridges rendered impassable.
 Power outages occurred in 61 areas, while 17 seaports were shut down, resulting in at least 176 passengers and 39 vessels stranded.
 One person drowned after attempting to cross a swollen river in Cordon, Isabela.
 NDRRMC reported ₱111 million (US$1.89 million) worth of damages from Matmo.

 Hong Kong

 According to the Airport Authority, 27 flights were anticipated to be cancelled as of 08:30 HKT on October 5, and 81 were expected to be delayed.
 The Ngong Ping 360 cable car system was suspended from service.

 Although the typhoon did not directly hit Hong Kong, its outer rainbands brought heavy rains and strong to gale-force winds to the territory.
 Winds recorded on Cheung Chau Beach reached 10-minute sustained winds of 82 kph.
 The highest wind warning issued in Hong Kong was Strong Wind Signal No. 3, which remained in force for 24 hours.
-However, the HKO had not upgraded it to Gale or Storm Signal No. 8, even though sustained gale-force winds were recorded in multiple areas.